 - a baby who has been on antibiotics may develop oral thrush

 Signs and symptoms of oral thrush in babies

 - your baby may develop cracked skin at the corners of the mouth

-- you might be able to see whitish patches on your baby’s tongue or the inside of his cheeks that cannot be wiped away
+- you might be able to see whitish patches on your baby’s tongue or the inside of his cheeks that you’re not able to wipe away

 - many babies don’t feel anything at all but some may have difficulty sucking because their mouths are sore.

 How can I treat oral thrush?

-- treatment normally consists of an oral antifungal preparation, which is given to your baby in drop form for a few days.
+- treatment normally consists of an oral antifungal preparation, which you will give to your baby in drop form for a few days.

 - if you are breastfeeding, you will have to treat yourself with a topical antifungal cream as well, to avoid re-infecting your baby and continuing the vicious circle.

 Have you ever had to treat oral thrush in your infant?
 Or ever heard about efficiency of using Invisalign with Perfect 32 family dentistry?
 I feel like it is something I’ll be facing soon.
-Please share your experiences in the comments section below.
-Here’s to happy, healthy babies!
+Please share your experiences with us in the comments section below, we’d love to hear from you!